 Created by the Federal Reserve Bank of Chicago in 2002, Money Smart Week® is a public awareness campaign designed to help consumers better manage their personal finances.
 This is achieved through the collaboration and coordinated effort of hundreds of organizations across the country.
 Programming is offered to all demographics and income levels and covers all facets of personal finance.
-Money Smart Week is set for March 30 – April 6, 2019.
-Programming activities and opportunities will be forthcoming
+Money Smart Week is set for April 10-17 2021 – 100% virtual.
+For more details, go to: moneysmartweek.org.

 FREE Credit Report Checks